top of page

 Why are you a Nonprofit?

 BHSA was formed/incorporated as a nonprofit in the State of South Dakota in August of 2019 and then did receive its IRS 501(c)3 charity status in January of 2020.
 By becoming a nonprofit we are able to offer modest- to free lessons for students of all ages - while still providing excellent instructors, as well as offering music education outreach programs; which the private schools appreciate for accreditation and their own payroll purposes.
 Of course, we have our own expenses (payroll, rent, utilities, insurance, to name a few), so we do still have invoices, but as stated before, we aim to keep those as low as possible.
-Another beauty of being in the nonprofit sector is our ability to write and receive grants - these help to cover costs and start new programs, be it music or art.
+Another beauty of being in the nonprofit sector is our ability to write and receive grants - these help to cover costs, start or sustain programs.
 A great example is a ukulele class for troubled youth we are currently working on implementing or the dream of beginning an instrument rental and maintenance program.
 We would not even be able to entertain these ideas without the ability to apply for grants.
 We are also able to receive tax deductible donations from individuals and businesses; these can be monetary donations or in-kind donations, allowing local individuals and businesses another way to support local arts, artists, and youth.

 2